presire/PDF-Editor/README.md

 ## How to Use

+### Switching Languages

+**Location**: Top-right corner of the application

+**How to Switch**:
+1. Look for the language toggle switch in the top-right corner
+2. The current language is displayed (e.g., "日本語" or "English")
+3. Click the toggle switch to change languages
+4. The entire interface updates immediately:
+   - All buttons and labels
+   - Status messages
+   - Page thumbnails
+   - Modal windows
+   - Progress indicators

+**Language Persistence**:
+- Your language preference is automatically saved in browser storage
+- The selected language is remembered on your next visit
+- No account or login required

+**Supported Languages**:
+- 🇯🇵 Japanese (日本語)
+- 🇺🇸 English

 ### Loading PDF Files

 #### Left Panel (Panel L)
-1. Click the **"Choose File"** button in the left panel or drag and drop a PDF file onto the upload area
+1. Click the **"Select File"** button in the left panel or drag and drop a PDF file onto the upload area
 2. The PDF will load and display page thumbnails
 3. File information is shown at the top of the panel

 #### Right Panel (Panel R)
-1. Click the **"Choose File"** button in the right panel or drag and drop a PDF file onto the upload area
+1. Click the **"Select File"** button in the right panel or drag and drop a PDF file onto the upload area
 2. The PDF will load and display page thumbnails
 3. Both PDFs can now be edited independently